Thornton - Millers Forest

 Thornton - Millers Forest has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 24 projects likely impacting the area.
-Notable ones include Raymond Terrace and Heatherbrae Strategy (2020-2040), Chisholm Plaza, Thornton Rail Bridge Duplication, and Sophia Waters Estate.
-The following list details those most relevant.
+The performance of a local area can significantly influenced by changes in infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 23 such projects that are expected to impact the area.
+Notable projects include Raymond Terrace and Heatherbrae Strategy (2020-2040), Chisholm Plaza, Thornton Rail Bridge Duplication, and Sophia Waters Estate.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.